Canon FT QL: History

+Features

-The cloth focal plane shutter has speeds from 1 sec to 1/1000 and B. The electronic flash sync. speed is 1/60.
-A delayed action timer gives 8 – 10 seconds delay, using the same front of body lever that actuates the stop-down metering.
+The cloth focal plane shutter has speeds from 1 sec to 1/1000 and B. The electronic flash sync speed is 1/60.
+A delayed action timer gives an 8 – 10 second delay, using the same front of body lever that actuates the stop-down metering.
 The mirror can be locked up for vibration reduction or for use with special FL lenses like the original 19mm f3.5 wide angle which projects deeply into the body and would foul the mirror.